tasket/wyng-util-qubes/README.md

 Restores VMs from a Wyng archive into a Qubes system.
 VM names and/or a _session_ (containing one or more VMs) may be specified.
-If a session is not specified, the last session will be auto-selected; if only a session is specified, all of the VMs in the session will be selected.
+If a session is not specified, the last session will be auto-selected; if only a session is specified, all of the non-disposable VMs in the session will be selected.

+(If errors are encountered while restoring specific VMs, the affected VMs will be left with a system tag that prevents them from starting.
+The tag can be cleared manually with the dom0 command `qvm-tags <vmname> del backup-restore-in-progress`.)

 #### verify
 `verify [vm names] [--session=YYYYMMDD-HHMMSS] [--exclude=vmname]`